 - Electric shock and or arc flash/blast

 Back injuries can be catastrophic, resulting from a fall or collapsed trench or scaffolding.
 But most of them are caused by strains due to long periods of repetitive motion (lifting, turning, etc).

-A lot of construction workers tend to underreport work-related injuries because many of them – especially those lower-tier alien workers from other countries – fear they will lose their job, or can't afford to take injured time off.
-So they painfully muddle-on and risk making the injury worse; or are hurt another way because their back limits their movement to avoid being further injured.
+A lot of construction workers tend to underreport work-related injuries because many of them – especially those lower-tier alien workers from other countries – fear they will lose their job, or can’t afford to take injured time off.
+So they painfully muddle on and risk making the injury worse, or are hurt another way because their back limits their movement to avoid being further injured.
 Even so, according to The Center for Construction Research and Training, construction workers who report hurting their back usually miss an average of seven workdays.
-But some can miss as much as 30 work days, or more.
+But some can miss as many as 30 workdays or more.

 Construction workers spend a lot of their time repeatedly lifting, bending, carrying, pulling, and tugging heavy loads.
 These repetitive movements lead to overuse of the spine and surrounding muscles.
 Those who climb ladders or work on scaffolds risk falling.
 Serious spine injuries from these falls can cause permanent disability and threaten their lives.